-It’s not hard to have a wonderful day in Andalusia, Spain.
-This region includes some of the most popular cities in the country, including Seville, Cordoba, Malaga and Granada.
-The latter is a wonderful city to spend 24 hours in – even if it’s split into one after, overnight into the next day.
+Let’s explore One Perfect Day in Granada Spain.
+It’s not hard to have a wonderful day in Andalusia, the region of the country where Granada is.
+It includes some of the most popular cities in the country, including Cordoba, Malaga and Seville.
+Granada is a wonderful city to spend 24 hours in – even if it’s split into two days, staying one afternoon overnight into the next morning.
 In this time, you’ll be able to hit up all its key spots and taste some of the city’s best food.
-We’re here to help decide where to go, what to see and what to eat!
-Let’s explore One Perfect Day in Granada Spain.

 Cafe 4 Gatos Breakfast